astropy/astroquery/docs/gaia/gaia.rst

   >>> Gaia.login(user='userName', password='userPassword')

+**Login through a credentials file**

-It is possible to use a file where the credentials are stored:
+A file where the credentials are stored can be used to login:

 *The file must containing user and password in two different lines.*